ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

 parts of the documentation, the primary installation of polar2grid is the software bundle.
-The software bundle consists of a lot of wrapper scripts to make it easier to install and use, but it does not make it easy to develop new features or fix bugs.
+The software bundle consists of a lot of wrapper scripts to make it easier to install and use, but it does not make it easy to develop new features or fix bugs as it hides the command line arguments from the user.

 The main code repository for polar2grid is on github at https://github.com/davidh-ssec/polar2grid.